 Can regenerate from seedbank after fire.
 Most bottlebrushes exhibit reshooting from branches and stems as well as from basal areas of stems and trunks after fire and pruning.

-Note: there is also a NSW species name C. linearifolius
+linearis – Latin – referring to the narrow, linear leaves of this species.
+Note: there is also a NSW species name C. linearifolius.

-Not considered at risk in the wild.
+This species is not considered to be at risk of extinction in the wild.